hellnux/rwd/README.md

 rm -Rf /root/scripts/rwd/
 ```

-## How rwd acts

-Each cycle is performed 3 checks:

-1. Swap - By default, upon reaching 50% swap usage, Apache and MySQL will be restarted.
-2. MySQL - If MySQL is not operating, MySQL will be restarted.
-3. Apache - If Apache is not online or the server is overloaded, Apache will restart.

 ## Authors

 * **Danillo Costa** - [hellnux](https://github.com/hellnux)

-See also the list of [contributors](https://github.com/hellnux/rwd/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/hellnux/rwd/contributors) and [here](CONTRIBUTING.md) who participated in this project.

 ## License